 Anti-craving agents are sometimes used for those going through stimulant withdrawal.
 In addition, antipsychotics might be necessary for those going through drug-induced psychosis.

 One of the more common symptoms individuals often experience at this point in the cocaine recovery process is the sensation known as coke bugs.
 It feels similar to bugs burrowing under one’s skin, and it is an extremely frightening and uncomfortable hallucination (Center for Substance Abuse Research).
 Other symptoms can include:

 - Suicidal thoughts

-Drug induced psychosis might last for a week or so, and some patients may even need to be isolated and sedated during this period.
+Drug induced psychosis might last for a week or so.
+Some instances are severe enough that an individual may need to be isolated and sedated during this period.